l0k18/legacy/doc/build-unix.md

 	make -j$(nproc) -f makefile.unix		# Headless bitcoin
 	sudo make -f makefile.unix install

+Copy the executable from `src/` to your preferred binary folder, `/usr/local/bin` or `$HOME/bin` or whatever you like

 See [readme-qt.md](readme-qt.md) for instructions on building Bitcoin-Qt, the graphical user interface.

 Dependencies